natepappenhagen/etherscan-graphQL-API/README.md

 ### GETH/Parity proxy:

 - eth_blockNumber👍

-- Returns the number of most recent block
+_=> Returns the number of most recent block_

-* eth_getBlockByNumber👍
+- eth_getBlockByNumber👍

-* Returns information about a block by block number.
+_=> Returns information about a block by block number._

-* eth_getUncleByBlockNumberAndIndex👍
+- eth_getUncleByBlockNumberAndIndex👍

-* Returns information about a uncle by block number.
+_=> Returns information about a uncle by block number._

-* eth_getBlockTransactionCountByNumber👍
+- eth_getBlockTransactionCountByNumber👍

-* Returns the number of transactions in a block from a block matching the given block number
+_=> Returns the number of transactions in a block from a block matching the given block number_

-* eth_getTransactionByHash👍
+- eth_getTransactionByHash👍

-* Returns the information about a transaction requested by transaction hash
+_=> Returns the information about a transaction requested by transaction hash_

-* eth_getTransactionByBlockNumberAndIndex👍
+- eth_getTransactionByBlockNumberAndIndex👍

-* Returns information about a transaction by block number and transaction index position
+_=> Returns information about a transaction by block number and transaction index position_

-* eth_getTransactionCount👍
+- eth_getTransactionCount👍

-* Returns the number of transactions sent from an address
+_=> Returns the number of transactions sent from an address_

-* eth_sendRawTransaction 🛠️
+- eth_sendRawTransaction 🛠️

-* Creates new message call transaction or a contract creation for signed transactions
+_=> Creates new message call transaction or a contract creation for signed transactions_

-* eth_getTransactionReceipt👍
+- eth_getTransactionReceipt👍

-* Returns the receipt of a transaction by transaction hash
+_=> Returns the receipt of a transaction by transaction hash_

-* eth_call👍
+- eth_call👍

-* Executes a new message call immediately without creating a transaction on the block chain
+_=> Executes a new message call immediately without creating a transaction on the block chain_

-* eth_getCode👍
+- eth_getCode👍

-* Returns code at a given address
+_=> Returns code at a given address_

-* eth_getStorageAt (\*\*experimental)👍
+- eth_getStorageAt (\*\*experimental)👍

-* Returns the value from a storage position at a given address.
+_=> Returns the value from a storage position at a given address._

-* eth_gasPrice👍
+- eth_gasPrice👍

-* Returns the current price per gas in wei.
+_=> Returns the current price per gas in wei._

-* eth_estimateGas🛠️
+- eth_estimateGas🛠️

-* Makes a call or transaction, which won't be added to the blockchain and returns the used gas, which can be used for estimating the used gas
+_=> Makes a call or transaction, which won't be added to the blockchain and returns the used gas, which can be used for estimating the used gas_

 ### Tokens: